bbartika/Book-store-API/Readme.md

 ## Overview

-The Bookstore API is a RESTful service built with Express.js and Sequelize, allowing users to manage a collection of books, manage their carts, and place orders.
+The Book-store-API is a RESTful service built with Node.js, Express.js and Sequelize,JWT.
+There is a store of Books, and multiple users can be there for accessing books means they can see any book-details, and can manage their cart for books,can place order the book/books.
+And here every User is authenicated with the help of JWT implementation

 This README provides setup instructions, API endpoint details, and usage information.

 ## Table of Contents